Python-SIP/sip/sphinx/using.rst

 In order use the private copy of the :mod:`sip` module you must use the :option:`-n <sip -n>` option when generating the bindings code.

+.. versionadded:: 4.19.12

+If you always use private copies of the :mod:`sip` module and do not want the legacy shared copy to be installed then specify the :option:`--no-module <configure.py --no-module>` option.